Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: GMCs: Mass estimation by means of dust and CO observations

-For our study we have selected ten massive clouds identified in the CO galactic survey of \citet{dame01} with the CfA 1.2~m millimetre-wave Telescope (see Table \ref{tab:1}).
-Most of these GMCs belongs or are believe to be associated to the Gould Belt.
-Only one case, R~Coronae Australis (R~CrA), lying within the galactic plane on the opposite direction to the Gould Belt, is certain to be unrelated to it.
-The CO observations provide precise information about the masses and distances to these objects (in Table\ref{tab:1}).
-All selected GMCs, except Aquila, are located at high galactic latitude ($|b|>9^{\circ}$).
+For our study we selected eight massive clouds identified in the CO galactic survey of \citet{dame01} with the CfA 1.2~m millimetre-wave Telescope (see Table \ref{tab:1}).
+Most of these GMCs belong or are believed with be associated to the Gould Belt.
+Only one case, R~Coronae Australis (R~CrA), lying close to the Galactic centre direction in the opposite direction from the Gould Belt, is certain to be unrelated to it.
+Besides the CO data provided by Dame et al. 2001, recent observations with the Planck satellite, which provides opacity maps\footnote{http://irsa.ipac.caltech.edu/data/Planck/release\_1/all-sky-maps} of these clouds \citep{planck}, can be used to derive precise information about the masses and distances to these objects (in Table\ref{tab:1}).
+All selected GMCs are located at high galactic latitude ($|b|>9^{\circ}$).

-We adopt the estimated distances found in the literature \citep{dame87}.
-In the case of Hercules the distance is derived assuming a flat galactic rotation curve \citep{burton88}.
-Since the calculation of the kinetic energy, necessary to estimate the distance, for nearby clouds is not very accurate, this method might not be appropriated.
-However, the precision on the distance does not significantly affect our results on the CR flux (see below).
+To estimate the total mass contained in the $\gamma$-ray emission region from the dust optical depth maps we used the linear formulae that relate the dust opacity and the column density, i.e. $N_{\rm H}=\tau_D/(\frac{\tau_D}{N_{\rm H}})^{ref}$ where $N_{\rm H}$ and $\tau_D$ are the gas column density and dust optical depth respectively.
+The reference dust emissivity measured in low $N_{\rm H}$ regions (which is the case in the GMCs) $(\frac{\tau_D}{N_{\rm H}})^{ref}$ can be found in Table 3 in \citet{planck}.
+In this work we used the opacity map at $353~\rm GHz$ .
+The total mass of the cloud can be obtained from the expression,

+where $m_H$ is the mass of the hydrogen $A_{\rm cloud}$ and $A_{\rm angular}$ refer to the clouds' physical and angular area, $d_{\rm kpc}$ is the distance of the cloud in kpc and $S_{\rm dust}$ is the dust optical depth integrated over the angular extent of the cloud in $arcdeg^2$.
+We choose high density regions in which the opacity is larger than $5 \times 10^{-5}$ as our source templates (for R CrA, in which the density is lower, we use a cut at $2 \times 10^{-5}$).
+This corresponds to regions in which the opacity is dominated by the CO contribution as mentioned in Sec.4 in \citet{planck}.

-To estimate the total mass contained in the gamma-ray emission region, we used the standard assumption of a linear relationship between the velocity integrated CO intensity, $W_{\rm CO}$ , and the molecular hydrogen column density, N(H2) \citep{dame01} :
+The CO data measured by \citet{dame01} provides an independent mass estimation.
+For that, we use the standard assumption of a linear relationship between the velocity-integrated CO intensity, $W_{\rm CO}$, and the molecular hydrogen column density, N(H$_{2}$) as in \cite{dame01} :

 This equation yields